ryanmcnally93/ascension/README.md

 #### Checkout page

 - The checkout page displays the pre-filled billing info on the right.
 If there is no pre-written info, updating this and selecting the radio at the bottom will store this information to the user.
-- The Order Summary section contains all the products you are about to order, along with the quantites.
+- The Order Summary section contains all the products you are about to order, along with the quantities.

 <img src="/media/readme-images/checkout.webp" width="70%" alt="Checkout Page" style="display: inherit; ">

 #### Checkout Success

 - There is a loading spinner that is displayed whilst the payment is going through.
-- The about section is similar to what has been used before, turqoise background on an image.
+- The about section is similar to what has been used before, turquoise background on an image.
 - Order information is displayed below, when we arrive here from the profile page, the toast message lets the user know this is an old order.

 <img src="/media/readme-images/check-succ.webp" width="50%" alt="Checkout Success Page" style="display: inherit; ">